 TRU’s third Chancellor has been recognized for his service to his community and education, receiving an Honorary Doctorate in Letters from TRU in 2006, an honorary membership in the BC First Nations Schools Association in the same year, the national Indspire Award for Education in 2017 and, in 2018, School District 73’s Owl Award of Excellence in Public Education.

-Matthew is chief of the Simpcw First Nation of Chu Chua near Barriere, a position he has held for more than 20 years.
+Matthew was chief of the Simpcw First Nation of Chu Chua near Barriere, a position he held for more than 20 years.

-His appointment was effective March 1, 2018, and he will be formally installed during convocation ceremonies on June 6, 2018.
+His appointment was effective March 1, 2018.
+He was formally installed during convocation ceremonies on June 6, 2018.